spcl/dace/doc/optimization/vscode.rst

 for any Python source code files and attempts to load each one as a transformation.

-For more information on how to use and author data-centric transformations, see the `Using and Creating Transformations <https://nbviewer.jupyter.org/github/spcl/dace/blob/master/tutorials/transformations.ipynb>`_ tutorial
+For more information on how to use and author data-centric transformations, see :ref:`transforming` and the `Using and Creating Transformations <https://nbviewer.jupyter.org/github/spcl/dace/blob/master/tutorials/transformations.ipynb>`_ tutorial.